K-Dharshini/Image_Acqusition-_using_Web_Camera/README.md

 # Image_Acqusition-_using_Web_Camera

 ## Aim:
-To write a python program using OpenCV to capture the image from the web camera and do the following image manipulations.
+To write a python program using OpenCV to capture the image from the web camera and do the following image manipulations.<br>

-i) Write the frame as JPG
+i) Write the frame as JPG<br>
-ii) Display the video
+ii) Display the video<br>
-iii) Display the video by resizing the window iv) Rotate and display the video
+iii) Display the video by resizing the window<br>
+iv) Rotate and display the video<br>

 ## Software Used
 Anaconda - Python 3.7